-NOTE: If you exit the page without saving the PDF or Excel export to your local computer drive(s), you will not be able to return to retrieve a copy and will have to restart the entire process.
+NOTE: This application does not store any data entered by users.
+Data is processed in the browser and is not saved to any server or database.
+If you exit the page without saving the PDF or Excel export to your local computer drive(s), you will not be able to return to retrieve a copy and will have to restart the entire process.